danmarshall/makerjs-simple-page/README.md

 # makerjs-simple-page
 Simple Maker.js project environment

-This will give you a basic page for developing and viewing you Maker.js model.
+This will give you a basic page for developing and viewing your Maker.js model.
 Thanks to [Parcel](https://parceljs.org/) you will get hot module reloading.
 This means that when you edit/save a file, the page will refresh automatically.

 ## Setup
 ```